Programs

 - Participate in presentations, collaborative projects, and leadership opportunities

-By the end of the year, 5th Grade students are prepared academically, spiritually, and personally for the increased expectations of middle school and beyond
+By the end of the year, 5th Grade students are equipped academically, spiritually, and personally—and are fully prepared to transition with confidence into the structure, rigor, and expectations of middle school.